AdrianPopa68/js-arrays/README.md

 # js-arrays
-This repository is dedicate to better understanding arrays with JavaScript
+This repository is dedicated to better understanding arrays with JavaScript